 Private clouds also offer more flexibility in terms of capabilities than their public counterparts.
 These enhancements come at a cost, causing private clouds to cost more than public environments.

 Generally speaking, your organization will enjoy the strongest network performance with the adoption of a private cloud.
-The infrastructure that supports a private cloud is deployed solely for use by your organization.
+The infrastructure that supports a private cloud data center is deployed solely for use by your organization.
 Whether it is managed internally by your IT department or handled by a third-party IT firm, the environment is for your company’s use alone, which allows the network infrastructure to be designed to directly meet your needs.

 In some cases, private clouds can provide lower implementation costs compared to establishing an entirely separate wide area network (WAN) infrastructure.
 In particular, Platform as a Service (PaaS) options are much more affordable for enterprises that want to offer employees access to proprietary applications from branch offices.